-Within the presentation of cash flows from operating activities, the Company previously presented purchases and proceeds from sales of trading securities held for investment on a net basis that should have been presented on a gross basis to comply with GAAP.
-In addition, the Company previously presented a \$7.1 million increase in the Company's derivative liability as a reduction in the net activity in short-term investments that should have been included in the change in "Accrued payroll expenses and other current liabilities."
-The errors had no impact on the amounts previously reported in the Company's consolidated balance sheets, statements of operations, and statements of comprehensive income (loss).
-Management has evaluated the materiality of these errors quantitatively and qualitatively and has concluded that the corrections of these errors are immaterial to the statement of cash flows and the financial statements as a whole.
+Within the presentation of cash flows from operating activities, the Company previously presented purchases of and proceeds from sales of trading securities held for investment on a net basis that should have been presented on a gross basis to comply with GAAP.
+In addition, the Company previously presented a \$9.4 million increase in the Company's derivative liabilities as a reduction in the net activity in "Short-term investments" that should have been included in the change in "Accrued payroll expenses and other current liabilities."

+The errors had no impact on the amounts previously reported in the Company's consolidated balance sheets.
+Management has evaluated the materiality of these errors quantitatively and qualitatively and has concluded that the corrections of these errors are immaterial to the consolidated financial statements as a whole.

-The accompanying consolidated statement of cash flows has been corrected for the errors described above.
+The accompanying consolidated statements of operations and consolidated statement of cash flows have been corrected for the errors described above.
 The impact of the adjustments is shown below: